Banner moment: Chicago Cubs finally raise championship flag | FOX Sports

 But for lifelong fan Mark Abbinanti, it was all about seeing the banner go up.
 The Cubs unveiled a flag for the 2016 team on the roof behind home plate.
 The main event was the banners commemorating the three championships and last year’s pennant going up in the outfield – two on each side of the manual scoreboard in center.

-”Incredible,” the 56-year-old Abbinanti said. ”Actually, a tear-jerker for me.
+”Incredible,” said the 56-year-old Abbinanti, a lifelong Wrigleyville resident who used to clean the ballpark in exchange for admission. ”Actually, a tear-jerker for me.
 Never thought I’d see that.
 So happy.”

-A lifelong Wrigleyville resident who used to clean the ballpark in exchange for admission, he was leaning against a concession stand with a beer in hand.
-With him was his daughter, Jill, who predicted a few more championships.
-That might not be a stretch for a team bursting with young stars such as Bryant, Rizzo, Kyle Schwarber and Addison Russell.

-”A lot of hard years of seeing it almost but not quite getting it,” Mark Abbinanti said. ”I still don’t believe it.
-It’s great.”